Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/silver_data_azure.md

   - databricks
 ---

 Silver processing represents the 'Bronze to Silver' layer transformations.
-It accepts raw data (e.g. CSV files) as an input and converts it into a more structured delta format.
+It accepts raw data of various formats (e.g. CSV, Parquet, JSON, Delta) as an input and converts it into a more structured Delta format.
 Azure Data Lake Storage (ADLS Gen2) has been chosen as both the source and destination system for our data processing.

 ## Pipeline overview